-- The Supervisory Board oversees that there are adequate risk assessment and management activities in place at Inbank, ensuring Inbank's risk management organisation has an appropriate and efficient structure, and sufficient and independent resources for adequate risk assessment and management. - The key roles of the risk management unit include independent identification, evaluation, and control of risks as well as preparation of respective risk reports to the Management and Supervisory Board. - The Credit Committee is the highest operational body responsible for Inbank's credit risk management.
-The Credit Committee is responsible for development and updating the Credit Risk Policy.
-Through Credit Risk Policy, the Credit Committee ensures that the activities of Inbank in providing credit would meet the requirements laid down in legislation, they are in compliance with Risk Appetite Statement and are profitable. - The Asset and Liability Management Committee is the main body responsible for Inbank's liquidity and market risk management, and capital adequacy.
-The main functions of the Asset and Liability Management Committee are to establish the desired structure and ratios of the balance sheet and income statement; management of liquidity and market risks and development of corresponding policies; deciding upon the size, instrument types, and terms of the borrowed resources; and supervising the tolerance limits set by Risk Appetite Statement. - The Operational Risk Board is the main body responsible for Inbank's operational risk management.
-The main functions are to ensure adequate business continuity; to perform control duties on processes, responsibilities and operational risk incidents; and to recommend future direction of operational risk management at Inbank. - The Audit Committee advises the Supervisory Board on risk management issues.
-For this purpose, the Audit Committee monitors and analyses the efficiency of the risk management process at Inbank. - One of the objectives of internal audit unit is to provide assurance to the Management and Supervisory Board that Inbank's internal control and risk management policies are sufficient and effective for risk management and fulfilment of Inbank's strategy and objectives.
+- The Supervisory Board oversees that there are adequate risk assessment and management activities in place at Inbank, ensuring Inbank's risk management organisation has an appropriate and efficient structure and sufficient and independent resources for adequate risk assessment and management.
+The Supervisory Board is the governing body to Risk Appetite Statement and risk management centered Policies. - The key roles of the risk control unit include independent identification, evaluation, and control of risks as well as preparation of respective risk reports to the Management and Supervisory Board and relevant committees. - The Credit Committee is the highest operational body responsible for Inbank's credit risk management.
+The Credit Committee is responsible for the development and updating of the Credit Risk Policy.
+Through Credit Risk Policy, the Credit Committee ensures that the activities of Inbank in providing credit would meet the requirements laid down in legislation and that they are in compliance with Risk Appetite Statement. - The Asset and Liability Management Committee is the main body responsible for Inbank's liquidity and market risk management, and capital adequacy.
+The main functions of the Asset and Liability Management Committee are to establish the desired structure and ratios of the balance sheet and income statement; management of liquidity risk, market risk and capital planning, development of corresponding policies; deciding upon the size, instrument types, and terms of the borrowed resources; and supervising the tolerance limits set by Risk Appetite Statement.

+- The Operational Risk Board is the main body responsible for Inbank's operational risk management.
+The main functions are to ensure adequate business continuity; to perform control duties on processes, responsibilities and operational risk incidents; and to recommend the future direction of operational risk management at Inbank. - The Audit Committee advises the Supervisory Board on risk management issues.
+For this purpose, the Audit Committee monitors and analyses the efficiency of the risk management process at Inbank. - Internal audit unit provides assurance to the Management and Supervisory Board if Inbank's internal control and risk management policies are sufficient and effective for risk management and fulfilment of Inbank's strategy and objectives.